A year and a half ago, we wrote an article on Zero Waste.

 Some things come to mind as obvious fixes.
 Many we haven’t addressed yet because we either haven’t developed the right habits or because we haven’t figured out alternatives:

-Looking back, it’s feels really good.
+Looking back, reducing our plastic and waste feels really good.
 Like soulful good.
 We’ve achieved a lot.
 And we’re proud to say that.
 It would be so interesting to know how much plastic (and other waste) we’ve saved in that time.

 Of course, this is a journey and there’s many other areas that we’re excited to explore.
 We have so much more to achieve in our quest for a life without plastic and waste.